 With modern facilities in the Wet Tropics Daintree Rainforest, we have the ideal environment to connect secondary students to biology, ecology and biodiversity.
 For tertiary students, we have the perfect environment to get exposure to field conditions in a working research station only 2 hours from Port Douglas with all the facilities typically available to researchers.

-A number of pre-prepared curriculum-linked resources are available for teachers, and the we can also offer an education facilitator to enhance students' learning experiences.
+A number of pre-prepared curriculum-linked resources are available for teachers.

 The modern teaching and conference facilities are designed with student-centred and inquiry-focused practice in mind.
 The open design and flexible spaces create many vistas where one can look up to rainforest-clad mountains or down over sweeping views to the Coral Sea.
 This is one of the few areas in the world where the reef meets the rainforest and the only place where two World Heritage Areas sit side by side.
 The modern amenities, along with rich biodiversity and geographical remoteness, create a unique and inspirational learning environment.